anytizer/tag.cs/README.md

 # tag.cs
-Image Tagger
+Image Tagger Software to build database of user defined tags.

-Title displays the name of the current image file.

 ## Features
+* Window title displays the name of the current image file.
 * Supported image types by extension: jpg, jpeg, png, gif
-* Shows cursor as busy while scanning.
+* Shows busy cursor sign while scanning a directory.
 * Remembers a batch on muliple scans.
 * Backs up images when "empty" is requested when using Command Line Interface.

-When click on image, open the folder containing the file.

-Builds an SQLite database of basic photo tags, with preview.

 ```
 CREATE TABLE "images" (